 In 2003, we filed an action in U.S. District Court in California seeking a declaratory judgment that we do not infringe certain Alcatel-Lucent patents (although this action began before the merger of Alcatel and Lucent in 2006, for simplicity we refer to the post-merger entity of Alcatel-Lucent).
 In April 2008, a jury returned a verdict in Alcatel-Lucent's favor in a trial on a consolidated group of one video and three user interface patents.
 The jury concluded that we had infringed two user interface patents and awarded \$367 million in damages.
 In June 2008, the trial judge increased the amount of damages to \$512 million to include \$145 million of interest.
 We appealed that award.
 In December 2008, we entered into a settlement agreement resolving all other litigation pending between Microsoft and Alcatel-Lucent, leaving approximately \$500 million remaining in dispute.
 In September 2009, the court of appeals affirmed the liability award but vacated the verdict and remanded the case to the trial court for a re-trial of the damages ruling, indicating the damages previously awarded were too high.
 Trial on the remanded damages claim was held in July 2011 and the jury awarded Alcatel-Lucent \$70 million.
-Microsoft has filed a motion for judgment as a matter of law and a motion for a new trial.
+We filed a motion for judgment as a matter of law, which the court granted in part, and reduced the judgment to \$26 million, not including post-trial interest, which would have increased the judgment to approximately \$41 million.
+Alcatel-Lucent appealed the court's decision, and Microsoft cross-appealed.
+The parties have now entered into a confidential settlement agreement to resolve the matter.

 In October 2003, Uniloc USA Inc. ("Uniloc"), a subsidiary of a Singapore-based company, filed a patent infringement suit in U.S. District Court in Rhode Island, claiming that product activation technology supporting Windows XP and certain other Microsoft programs violated a Uniloc patent.
 After we obtained a favorable summary judgment that we did not infringe any of the claims of this patent, the court of appeals vacated the trial court decision and remanded the case for trial.
 In April 2009, the jury returned a \$388 million verdict against us, including a finding of willful infringement.
 In September 2009, the district court judge overturned the jury verdict, ruling that the evidence did not support the jury's findings either that Microsoft infringed the patent or was willful.
 Uniloc appealed, and in January 2011 the court of appeals reversed the district court's finding of non-infringement (thus reinstating the jury verdict of infringement) but affirmed the district court's ruling that Microsoft was not willful and affirmed the district court's grant of a new trial on damages.
 Uniloc's petition for rehearing of the court of appeals' decision as to damages was denied.
-A new trial on damages has been set for January 2012.
+A new trial on damages has been set for February 2012.